-Watch a sneak peek of NCIS: LOS ANGELES "Hand-to-Hand" Episode 19 airing Tuesday April 6 (9:00-10:00 PM, ET/PT) on the CBS Television Network Episode Synopsis: When an undercover operation has the NCIS team investigating a MMA gym and its fighters, Sam Hanna is tasked with donning gloves and entering the cage for a one-on-one fight, on NCIS: LOS ANGELES, Tuesday, April 6 (9:00-10:00 PM, ET/PT) on the CBS Television Network.
-Source & More Photos
+Watch a sneak peek and check out images of the upcoming episode of NCIS: LOS ANGELES "Burned" Episode 23 airing Tuesday May 18 (9:00-10:00 PM, ET/PT) on the CBS Television Network.
+Episode Synopsis: After Callen's cover is blown and compromises the unit, the NCIS team races to find out who is behind the security breach, on NCIS: LOS ANGELES, Tuesday, May 18 (9:00-10:00 PM, ET/PT) on the CBS Television Network.
+Source & Preview

-Watch a sneak peek of NCIS: LOS ANGELES "Blood Brothers" Episode 18 airing Tuesday March 16 (9:00-10:00 PM, ET/PT) on the CBS Television Network.
-Episode Synopsis: The investigation of a drive-by shooting has the NCIS team searching Los Angeles for the dead marine's younger brother who may be the next target and the one with the answers, on NCIS: LOS ANGELES, Tuesday, March 16 (9:00-10:00 PM, ET/PT) on the CBS Television Network.
+Watch a sneak peek and check out images of the upcoming episode of NCIS: LOS ANGELES "Hunted" Episode 22 airing Tuesday May 11 (9:00-10:00 PM, ET/PT) on the CBS Television Network.
+Episode Synopsis: The NCIS team is on the hunt for a terrorist who escaped Army custody during a secretive transfer in Los Angeles, on NCIS: LOS ANGELES, Tuesday, May 11 (9:00-10:00 PM, ET/PT) on the CBS Television Network.
 Source & Preview